LabInternetPub/TinderLab2526/README.md

 is an ORM (Object Relational Mapping) specification, and one of its most common implementations is Hibernate.
 Spring Data JPA is an additional layer on top of JPA with the Hibernate implementation.

-Note that all the domain entities are annotated to specify how the classes and its objects should be mapped to relational tables and its rows.
+Note that all the domain entities are annotated to specify how the classes and their objects should be mapped to relational tables and their rows.
-Let comment some points of the domain annotations:
+Let's comment on some points of the domain annotations:
 - All classes need an attribute annotated as an identifier because its objects will be a row in a relational database table
 - Like changes the table name because *"like"* is a SQL reserved word
-- A Profile has a list of Likes that is mapped with a @oneToMany annotations.
+- A Profile has a list of Likes that is mapped with a @oneToMany annotation.
 It is more efficient in JPA to represent this kind of association with a bidirectional mapping [[Vlad @oneToMany]](#5).
 For this reason Like has an extra property (column in the database) pointing to the *origin* Profile.
 - The identifier of Like is a composed id formed by two foreign keys, one for the origin and the other for the destination Profiles.
 - The composed id of Like is implemented in the class LikePK.
 We chose to implement Like and LikePK as in [[Hello Koding]](#2), but we could have done it as in [[Vlad Composite]](#4)
 - To query tables in the database, the application layer (**TinderService**) uses the **ProfileRepository** interface that extends CRUDRepository, which provides CRUD operations out of the box.
 Note also that the TinderService uses the **@Transactional** annotation to handle JPA sessions/transactions.
-Observe that when an object is modified within a transaction, JPA updates automatically the database.
+Observe that when an object is modified within a transaction, JPA automatically updates the database.
 See [[Vlad Persist]](#1).

+## Testing
+We have three suites of tests:
+1. **Domain Tests**: test all the domain logic in isolation from the rest of the layers.
+Note that there is a **ProfilesMotherTest** that is a sort of Profile factory for testing the logic.
+2. **Service Tests**: test the service layer of the application and its integration with the persistence layer.
+So, we are testing that the service calls the domain layer correctly and also deals correctly with the persistence layer.
+By *deals correctly*, we mean that it retrieves the correct domain objects and updates the changes.
+Observe also that with these tests, we are indirectly testing the persistence layer.
+3. **Integration Tests** test the application end to end.
+It focuses on testing the REST API entry points, to ensure that the results are correctly returned, that the rest controller calls the application layer correctly, and finally that it handles correctly all the errors.
+Both domain exceptions and input data validation exceptions.

 ## References
 - <a id="1">[Vlad Persist]</a>  https://vladmihalcea.com/jpa-persist-merge-hibernate-save-update-saveorupdate/
 - <a id="2">[Hello Koding]</a> https://hellokoding.com/composite-primary-key-in-jpa-and-hibernate/
 - <a id="3">[RESTful]</a> https://learn.microsoft.com/en-us/azure/architecture/best-practices/api-design